julia-actions/julia-treeshake/README.md

 ## Note

-The information gathered by this action should be used with caution.
+1) The information gathered by this action should be used with caution.
 The check is only as good as the coverage of the package tests, or provided test script.
 Also consider that the setup of the CI machine may impact coverage, with platform-guarded code usage hiding real code usage on other platforms.

+2) Tests will be run with `--code-coverage=all` which may slow down execution significantly.

+3) If a dependency is only `using/import`-ed but has an `__init__()`, it will be marked as used.

 ## Usage